Hesperian Health Guides

 Signs of syphilis

 1. The first sign is a sore that may look like a pimple, a blister, or an open sore.
-It usually appears about 3 weeks after sex with a person who has syphilis, but sores can appear from 1 week to 3 months.
-This sore is full of germs, which are easily passed on to another person.
+It usually appears about 3 weeks after sex with a person who has syphilis, but sores can appear from 1 week to 3 months after sex.
+This sore is full of germs, which pass easily to another person.

 a dark spot near the end of the penis.